JimSeker/sensors/legacy/README.md

 <b>StickyNotes</b> This example code is more complex, but can read and write nfc tags.

+<b>NFCwriteDemo</b> (java) Shows how to write to  NFC devices/tags.
+Use the readDemo on another phone to read the tag to see if worked. writing now fails in api 34, still example can't move beyond api 33

+<b>NFCReadWriteDemo</b> (java) combines the other examples, so you can read and write to tags in the same app.  it's a little more complex
+since you can not read and write at the same time.    writing now fails in api 34, still example can't move beyond api 33

 These are example code for University of Wyoming, Cosc 4730 Mobile Programming course and Cosc 4735 Advanced Mobile Programming course.
 All examples are for Android.